FabbyD/NetflixBoo/README.md

-# Vync
+# vync
-Online video synchronization with your booboo
+Synchronize your distant netflix and chill sessions with your booboo